aml-archive/charts/README.md

 ## Update repo

+The chart repo is hosted using GitHub Pages (based on `gh-pages` branch).

-Upload the artefacts (`microservice-1.tgz` and `index.yaml`) from the previous step to the `gh-pages` branch of the repo (`https://github.com/avidaml/charts`).
+To upload new or updated artefacts from the previous step, switch to the `gh-pages` branch and add the artefacts.

-These artefacts do not need to be committed.
+For example, upload `microservice-1.tgz` and `index.yaml` from the previous step.

 ## Using a chart

+Add the remote repo to your local repo:

     helm repo add avidaml https://avidaml.github.io/charts/

-    helm repo list
+Do a "dry run" deploy:

+    helm upgrade --install user microservice --repo https://avidaml.github.io/charts/ --values ./.circleci/values.yaml --dry-run